Wittummm/Featherweight/.dev/docs.md

+This document is meant to document this shader but expect it to be heavily developer oriented.

-## Include flags
+## Includes
 Flags whether to include a snippet of something when using "#include"
 - `EXCLUDE_NORMALS_WRITE` on `encodeNormals.glsl`
-This document is meant to document this shader but expect it to be heavily developer oriented.
+- Use `shared.glsl` over `settings.glsl` and `metadata.glsl` or anything covered by `shared.glsl` in program stages(does not include #includes like funcs or libs). shared is managed via ts side so that we dont have to manage both glsl and ts side

 ### Feature Flags
 Search for these keywords to see what extra features you can toggle, most are disabled to reduce compile time.